Waltzing Matilda: Christina's manuscripts

+Memories and miscellanea

 Some 40 years later, and not long before Christina died, Christina and Banjo each left different accounts of their recollection of the events surrounding the writing of "Waltzing Matilda".
-In 1934, in his book “Cobbers”, English musician, Dr Thomas Wood, wrote a very inaccurate account of the composition of “Waltzing Matilda”.
-He stated that it was written on a moment’s inspiration by Banjo Paterson, his sister composing the music equally spontaneously.
-Christina carefully drafted letter to him to set the record straight.
-In it, Christina stated, that when the first verse was written, she had travelled to Winton with her brothers and that she had heard the music played by a band at Warrnambool.
-Christina then added more information from 1895 through to the song’s inclusion in the “Australasian Students Song Book”, which was published in 1911.
+In the early 1930s, English musician Dr Thomas Wood worked his way around Australia as a music examiner and searched for Australian folk songs.
+He was captivated by "Waltzing Matilda".
+In 1931, the Argus newspaper reported him saying that 'Waltzing Matilda' was written on a moment's inspiration by Banjo Paterson, his sister composing the music equally spontaneously.
+In 1934, in his book "Cobbers", Wood wrote a brief, colourful, but very incomplete account of the composition of "Waltzing Matilda".
+Christina carefully drafted a letter to him to set the record straight but did not date or send it.
+In it, Christina stated that when the first verse was written, she had travelled to Winton with her brothers and that she had heard the music played by a band at Warrnambool.
+Christina then added more information from 1895 through to the song's inclusion in the "Australasian Students Song Book", which was published in 1911.
 Christina had a comprehensive memory and was proud of her role in producing the song.
-About the same time, in a talk prepared for ABC radio, Paterson wrote, that in 1894 the shearers staged a strike by way of expressing themselves, and Macpherson’s shearing shed was burnt down, and a man was picked up dead. .... while resting for lunch or changing horses on our four-in-hand-journeys, Miss Macpherson, afterwards the wife of financial magnate, J McCall McCowan, used to play a little Scottish tune on a zither, and I put words to the tune and called it “Waltzing Matilda”.
-These scanty details compliment Christina’s account but do not suggest that the song meant a lot to him.
+About the same time, for a talk on ABC radio, Paterson wrote that in 1894 the shearers staged a strike by way of expressing themselves, and Macpherson's shearing shed was burnt down, and a man was picked up dead. .... while resting for lunch or changing horses on our four-in-hand-journeys, Miss Macpherson, afterwards the wife of financial magnate, J McCall McCowan, used to play a little Scottish tune on a zither, and I put words to the tune and called it "Waltzing Matilda".
+These scanty details complement Christina's account but do not suggest that the song meant a lot to him.
 Paterson also attributed the playing of the music to the wrong Macpherson sister.
-Christina's sister Jean, married McCall McCowan.
+Christina's sister Jean married McCall McCowan.
 Christina never married.
-How well did Banjo remember Christina?
+As time passed, Banjo's memories of his trip to Dagworth faded.